cloudmesh-community/hid-sp18-503/swagger/cloudmesh/virtualdirectory/README.md

       /cloudmesh/virtualdirectory/dir/{dirName}: get data for {dirName}

+* To stop the docker services run

+		make docker-stop

-* To stop the service and clean the directory run
+* To stop the service, clean the directory, and remove teh containers run

      	make clean